COVID-19 (Coronavirus) Updates

-All park and trail users are required to comply with local and state restrictions including mass gathering size.
-Outdoor mass gatherings are currently limited to 50.
+All park and trail users are required to comply with local and state restrictions.

-We have assigned off duty officers to monitor our parks, and we also ask that residents call the Police Non-emergency line at 919-560-4600 to report any violations of the Safer-at-Homer Order or unsafe behavior.
+We have assigned off-duty officers to monitor our parks, and we also ask that residents call the Police Non-emergency line at 919-560-4600 to report any violations of the current executive order or unsafe behavior.